Organizer for mulina: ways of storing threads (photo)

 Manufacturers of thread mulina do not recommend storingThem in coils, as it helps to entangle and form nodules, and advise to use a special organizer for storage.
 With a view to better preservation, it is necessary to rewind the threads.
 The most common for this purpose are bobbins or bones.

-Bobbins for card-shaped mulinaNo different from their plastic counterparts.
+Cardboard floss spools look absolutely perfectare no different from their plastic counterparts.
 They differ only in their properties.
-After all, the cardboard base is less durable and quickly goes out of order, but the price is more budgetary.
+After all, the cardboard base is less durable and quickly breaks down, but their price is more budget-friendly.

-The organization of storing the mule on the bonesA less popular option for organizing embroidery threads are bones.
+Organization of storage of floss on bonesOtherAnother popular option for organizing embroidery threads is using bones.
 They are usually plastic.
 They are sold by various companies that produce accessories for needlework.
-Threads on them are not rewound, but put on all the hammer at once.
-Then they can simply be pulled with each elastic band.
-For safety, thus wound threads, as an organizer, will go any suitable box in size.
-Bones have one significant drawback - they are inconvenient to store remains of thread of small length, as well as individual strings.
-In addition, they do not have a fixer for the tip of the thread.
+The threads are not rewound on them, but are put on with the whole skein at once.
+Then they can simply be tied with an elastic band.
+To keep the threads wound in this way, any box of a suitable size will do as an organizer.
+Bones have one significant drawback - it is inconvenient to store small lengths of thread on them, as well as individual threads.
+In addition, they do not have a lock for the end of the thread.

-In addition to all the above embroideressesWind up their own thread for needlework on any other improvised means.
-It can be left from the old thread coils and even wooden clothespins.
-Many simply fold the cut into embroidery threads into plastic bags with a latch, for storage which fits any box or casket.
+In addition to all of the above, embroidererswind their handicraft threads onto any other available means.
+These can be spools of old threads or even wooden clothespins.
+Many simply put the threads cut for embroidery into plastic bags with a snap fastener, for storing which any box or casket is suitable.

 Thread Organizer

-Well, finally, all the threads are rewound and there isThe question: "And where is all this good to put?".
-No doubt, as an organizer for threads, you can use absolutely any box or box.
-You can simply add up all the available stocks there, and it's better to work a little more with your hands and arrange dividers in the box corresponding to the width of your bobbins for more convenient placement.
+Well, finally, all the threads are rewound andthe question arises: "Where should I put all this stuff?"
+Without a doubt, you can use absolutely any box or casket as a thread organizer.
+You can simply put all your supplies there, or better yet, work a little more with your hands and arrange dividers inside the box that match the width of your bobbins, for their more convenient placement.

-To create an organizer for threads wound onBones, a conventional casket can also be used.
-But it's better to use a specially designed organizer in the form of a folder with files for storing the moulinet, wound up in this way.
-These files are divided into sections corresponding to the size of the bones, and then attached to a special folder.
+To create an organizer for wound threadson the bones, you can also use a regular box.
+But it is better to use a specially designed organizer in the form of a folder with files to store the floss wound in this way.
+These files are divided into sections corresponding to the size of the bones, and are then attached to a special folder.

 Organization of a separate embroidery process